ktosox/Wild_Jam_01_2019/README.md

 by getting to the exit portal

+a spawn and despawn animation will be needed

+got to create a seperate entity for the exit point

 - What are the fail conditions?

 touch the edge of the end or overheat